Face scans wrongly ID 2,000 as criminals

 South Wales Police said the high volume of false matches was down to "poor quality images" supplied by other agencies including UEFA and Interpol - and it being the first major use of the equipment.

-Mr Jukes told BBC Wales said facial recognition was vital at crowded events to protect people due to the threat of terrorism and had become increasingly accurate due to advancements in technology.
+Mr Jukes told BBC Wales facial recognition was vital at crowded events to protect people due to the threat of terrorism and had become increasingly accurate due to advancements in technology.

 He said officers only took action when identification is confirmed.